 Each academic division may have their own criteria for the academic assignment.
 It is the responsibility of the faculty supervisor to know which guidelines to follow: either approved, specific division requirements or the standard guidelines given above.
-In particular, students working with a faculty member from Division V will adhere to guidelines designed specifically for that division.
-Internship guidelines for Division V can be found in the resources library in Handshake (Profile Page > Career Center > Resources).
+In particular, students working with a faculty member from Division V in the Hammack School of Business will adhere to guidelines designed specifically for that division.
+Internship guidelines for the Hammack School of Business can be found in the resources library in Handshake (Profile Page > Career Center > Resources).